 - Place the bread flour in a large mixing bowl and add the salt and yeast on opposite sides of the bowl, stirring in each one with your finger.
 Pour in the honey, olive oil, eggs, and yolks.

-- Gradually add the warm water as you mix by hand, trickling in a little at a time to create soft, slightly sticky dough.
+- Gradually add the warm water as you mix on low speed with the paddle attachment of a stand mixer (or by hand), trickling in a little at a time to create soft, slightly sticky dough.
 You may not need all the water.

-- Turn out the dough onto a floured surface and knead for 10 to 15 minutes, until the dough is smooth, no longer sticky, and has a glossy sheen on its surface.
-Test to see if it's kneaded enough by pulling off a lump of dough and stretching it between the thumb and forefinger of each hand.
-If the dough can stretch until it's translucent without breaking, it's kneaded enough.
+- Knead on medium-low speed with the hook for 5-7 minutes, until the dough is smooth, no longer sticky, and has a glossy sheen on its surface.
+You may need to add a spoonful or two of flour to get the right consistency.
+(Alternatively, it turn out onto a floured surface and knead for 10 to 15 minutes.)
+Use the windowpane test to see if it's kneaded enough by pulling off a lump of dough and stretching it between the thumb and forefinger of each hand.
+If it can stretch until it's translucent without breaking, it's kneaded enough.
 If not, knead for a minute longer and check again.

 - Shape the dough into a ball, place in an oiled bowl, and cover tightly with plastic wrap.
-Set aside in a warm place until about doubled size, approximately 2 hours.
+Set aside in a warm place until about doubled size, approximately 1 ½ to 2 hours.

 Shaping the Challah (20 minutes + 1 hour proving)